earthrise-media/farm-the-gap/README.md

 4. `$userState`: user preferences and interaction states
 5. `$gameHistory`: history of moves (foods added/removed and where)

-The first three stores feed into a `derived` Svelte store called `**$successMetrics**`.
+The first three stores feed into a `derived` Svelte store called `$successMetrics`.
 This store monitors the overall game status (win/loss) and the warning or fail states of each individual game metric (protein supply, emissions, etc).
 Any changes in the dependant stores triggers a recalculation of the derived store.

 ## Data types

-Global types and class declarations can be found in [/src/ambient.ts](/src/ambient.ts).
+Global types and class declarations can be found in [src/ambient.d.ts](src/ambient.d.ts).
 Some important data structures:

 ### Farm